 - elements arranged on a line or curve are seen to be more related than elements not on the line or curve

 - The idea that we see complete objects where they don’t exist due to the negative space in other shapes

 - people instinctively perceive objects as either being in the foreground or the background symmetry and order - users regard symmetrical elements to be part of the same thing, meaning we consider them as one single element.

 Selective disregard is the effect which causes the user to stop paying attention to areas or elements as they become increasingly accustomed to them.
 Instead of digesting the repeated information, users will start to block it out.

 Think about it, when was the last time that you noticed a banner advertisement?
 That might be because you have begun to disregard it.
 To improve this, ensure that everything that the user sees has a purpose.
 Designs that are uncomplicated tend to encourage users to gravitate towards them, and ultimately serves to make their experience of the website better.

-Presenting at a recent Sunderland Digi event.
+A hedgehog team member at a Sunderland Digi event.

 Through design, you can create features that get your users returning frequently.
 One of the most effective methods to use is the hook method which comprises of 4 main elements; trigger, action, reward and investment.